 A large number of community colleges offer real estate classes or you can choose to take them online through a number of programs that are approved by California's Department of Real Estate.
 After you take your courses, you will be required to take (and pass) the California Department of Real Estate exam.
 Luckily, the real estate classes you will take not only teach how to practice real estate but also offer test prep for the exam.

 Have you taken a real estate exam before?

 Preparing for the Exam

 In preparing for your exam, you should obtain a copy of the exam prep booklet that the state offers.
 There are also a number of courses you can take in addition to required real estate courses that will help you prepare for the exam.

-Several requirements must be met before taking the exam which include having taken the required courses and being at least 18 years of age.
+Several requirements must be met before taking the exam which includes having taken the required courses and being at least 18 years of age.
 Also, you will be required to fill out and submit an application.
-There are two different applications: one for those who are residents of California and those who live outside of California who would like to practice real estate within California.
+There are two different applications: one for those who are residents of California and those who live outside of California who would like to practice real estate in California.